 Volunteers We Need The Most

-In return for your hard work and dedication we’ll provide support, training and boundless gratitude.
-Volunteers are vital to the lives of homeless pets in Durham.
-APS Volunteers pledge at least eight hours a month to dog or cat care, socializing cats or dogs, front desk support or serving on the Education Committee.
+In return for your hard work and dedication, we will provide support, training and boundless gratitude.
+Volunteers are vital to the lives of homeless or neglected pets in Durham County.
+Each APS of Durham volunteer pledges at least eight hours a month to dog or cat care, socializing animals, front desk support or serving on an Education Committee.

-This is where you’ll be able to sign up to attend a volunteer orientation.
-If you do not see any orientation dates available, please choose ‘Keep Me Posted’ on your volunteer form.
+Please sign up to attend a volunteer orientation.
+If you do not see any orientation dates available, please select ‘Keep Me Posted’.
 We will email you as soon as the new dates are posted.

-Thank you so much for your interest in helping homeless pets in Durham County and we hope to meet you soon!
+Thank you so much for your interest in helping homeless pets in Durham County.
+We hope to meet you soon!

 Many young people ask how they can help the homeless animals at the Durham County Animal Shelter.
-Due to liability concerns, volunteers working with the animals at the shelter (feeding, socializing, etc.) must be at least 18 years old.
+Due to liability concerns, volunteers working with the dogs (feeding, socializing, etc.) must be at least 18 to volunteer without a guardian present (at least 15 to work with the cats).
 Learn more here…

 (We do not have on-site shelter volunteer opportunities for kids 12 years and under)

-Volunteers 13 – 17 years old can volunteer alongside a parent or guardian for any regular APS volunteer job.
+Volunteers 13 – 17 years old can volunteer alongside a parent or guardian for dog care, and can volunteer independently with cats from age 15.
 Teens and parents are both expected to meet and follow general volunteer requirements.
 Unless specified below, teens must be under direct supervision of a parent/guardian at all times.
 Learn more here…

 Current APS Volunteers log in here.